michav1510/Optimizing-Pipeline-in-Azure/README.md

 convince the potential clients to make a term deposit with the bank.
 We seek to predict whether or not the potential client would accept to make a term deposit with the bank.

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

 The best performing model was Scikit-learn pipeline, that uses logistic regression with hyperdrive to find the best hyperparameters.
 Scored 0.91685% accuracy.
 The AutoML pipeline scored 0.91591% accuracy and the algorithm used for this is VotingEnsemble.